twittwer/neo4j-paper/paper/cypher.md

 ## Example

 Cypher contains a variety of clauses.
 Among the most common are: MATCH and WHERE.
-These functions are slightly different than in SQL.
+(Neo Technology, Inc., 2017c, "A few words about Cypher", para.
+3) These functions are slightly different than in SQL.
 MATCH is used for describing the structure of the pattern searched for, primarily based on relationships.
 WHERE is used to add additional constraints to patterns.